quasar-pankaj/tarot_stories/README.md

 ## About This Project

 Tarot cards lend themselves to storytelling brilliantly due to their rich imagery.
 This project hopes to help Writers break Writer's block.
 This is still WIP but I am showcasing what I have done so far.
-As of now it is not very usable as it tends to crash and some functions are not yet working properly.
-I will upload in releases page once I have fixed the problems.

 ### Basic Operations: